nasrithecoder/themabinti-2.0/README.md

 # Themabinti Services Hub

-A modern platform connecting Kenyan women with quality beauty, health, and lifestyle services.
+A modern, inclusive platform connecting people in Kenya with quality beauty, health, and lifestyle services.
 Built with React, Node.js, MongoDB, PostgreSQL, and integrated with M-Pesa for seamless payments and seller upgrades.

+**Themabinti welcomes both men and women—anyone can provide or book a service on the platform.**

 ## 🌟 Features